eProsima/Fast-DDS-docs/docs/fastrtpsgen/pubsub_app/includes/first_app.rst

 The application generated allows the creation of as many publishers and subscribers as desired, all belonging to the same Domain and communicating using the same Topic.

-First, locate the installation directories of Fast-RTPS, Fast-CDR and add these directories to your PATH.
+First, locate the installation directories of Fast DDS, Fast CDR and add these directories to your PATH.

     - If you have followed the **colcon installation**, run the following command:

     .. code:: bash

-        source <path-to-Fast-RTPS-workspace>/install/setup.bash
+        source <path-to-Fast-DDS-workspace>/install/setup.bash

     - However, if you have followed the **manual installation** the libraries are already accessible.